cs1302uga/cs1302-hw06/README.md

      (we'll "pretend" that they go to the spam filter).
 Remember, you can always refer to the API documentation for the associated interface when trying to determine the layout of your lambda.
-   * Declare a variable of type `Function<Email, String>` and assign to it, using a lambda expression, a reference to an object that takes an `Email` object as a parameter and return only the contents of the email (don't include `sender`, `recipient`, `date`, etc.) as some nicely formatted `String`. **Note:** `contents` is an instance variable of the `Email` class.
+   * Declare a variable of type `Function<Email, String>` and assign to it, using a lambda expression, a reference to an object that takes an `Email` object as a parameter and returns only the contents of the email (don't include `sender`, `recipient`, `date`, etc.) as some nicely formatted `String`. **Note:** `contents` is an instance variable of the `Email` class.
 Also, remember that you can  refer to the API documentation for the associated interface when trying to determine the layout of your lambda.